-Virgin Australia’s loyalty program is the second-most popular in Australia (after Qantas Frequent Flyer).
-It is useful for those who live in Australia and fly on Virgin Australia and its partners like Singapore Airlines and Etihad Airways.
+Velocity Frequent Flyer is Virgin Australia’s official loyalty program.
+With over 8 million Velocity members, it is the second-most popular in Australia (after Qantas Frequent Flyer).
+The Velocity Frequent Flyer program allows you to easily earn points through many avenues, including credit cards, flights, insurance, fuel, accommodation, shopping and more.
+The loyalty program also offers bonus point promotions which are useful for those who live in Australia and fly on Virgin Australia and its partners like Delta Air Lines, Singapore Airlines and Etihad Airways.

-This guide is ground zero for those who are just starting off.
-Read on for how to join the program, earn as many points as you can, and use them for maximum value.
+Similar to other programs, once you’ve earned enough points these can be redeemed for award flights, merchandise and other travel perks.
+This guide is ground zero for those who are just starting off with the Velocity Frequent Flyer program.
+Read on for how to join the Velocity program, earn as many points as you can, and use them for maximum value.

 Signing up to Velocity is free and only takes a couple of minutes—just follow this link.